-My research activity in Paris Observatory’s LESIA laboratory (Laboratoire d’Études Spatiales et d’Instrumentation en Astrophysique, UMR CNRS 8109) addresses ground-based and space-borne exploration of Venus and ground-based measurements of other solar system objects.
-It encompasses analysis of wind measurements and trace gases chemistry of sulfur gases in the Venus atmosphere, and participation in international missions to explore Venus proposed in the framework of the United States’ National Aeronautics and Space Administration (NASA) and the European Space Agency (ESA) space programs.
-My research activity in LESIA also includes participation in international campaigns to observe stellar occultations from distant solar system objects such as Centaurs or Trans-Neptunian Objects.
+My research activity focusses on ground-based and space-borne exploration of planet Venus, the second largest telluric planet of the Solar System, and ground-based measurements of other solar system objects.
+It encompasses analysis of wind measurements and trace gases chemistry of sulfur gases in the Venus atmosphere; it also included participation in international campaigns to observe stellar occultations from distant solar system objects such as Centaurs or Trans-Neptunian Objects.

 Exploring the distant solar system using light from distant stars